“Mama, why was I adopted?”

 “Writing,” I added.

 She seemed to understand.
 But then, I flipped it:

 “Now, tell me something that’s harder for you but easier for other people to do.”

-We all thought for a second and Daddy chimed in first,
+We all thought for a second and Mike chimed in first,

 We locked eyes and gave each other a nod – that was true (for both of us.).
 Mae thought a little longer and came up with her answer.

 “Holding a spider!”

 “Your birth mom was very good at loving and growing you, but taking care of a baby and raising a kid didn’t come as easily for her.
-So, she made one of the hardest decisions anyone would ever have to make, and she chose to let us help her.
+So, she made a hard decision and asked us to help her.
 That’s why you were adopted.”

 Mae seemed appeased at the answer and went on to finish the rest of her waffle and sips of chocolate milk.

-Birth moms letting us help – that’s adoption
+Birth moms asking us to help – that’s adoption